HenriquesLab/DL4MicEverywhere/.tools/test-notebooks.md

 :white_check_mark: : Works

-:x: : Doesn't work
+:x: : Doesn't work (with an * , have a deeper explanation of the error below)

 :apple: : Only works building it on ARM64(Mac) computers (not simulated ARM64 on AMD64 computers)

 :small_orange_diamond: : Needs to be tested

 :large_blue_circle: : Needs data

-**The :x: with an *, have a deeper explanation of the error below.**

 |    | Network                         | configuration.yaml   | Building AMD64     | Building ARM64     | Working AMD64          | Working GPU            | Working ARM64          |
 |---:|:--------------------------------|:---------------------|:-------------------|:-------------------|:-----------------------|:-----------------------|:-----------------------|